 One of my favourite moments in pop music comes just before the music kicks in on the Shangri-Las’ track ‘Give Him A Great Big Kiss’, when Mary Weiss (I think) shouts out: “When I say I’m in love, you best believe I’m in love: L.U.V.”.
 But that’s not spelling it out so much as misspelling it out, so I’ll come back to that later.
 In the meantime, set it playing in the background and maybe listen to this as well, though it doesn’t have a direct bearing on anything I’m going to say.

-Poetry, said Don, is first and foremost a mode of reading not of writing.
+Poetry, he said, is first and foremost a mode of reading not of writing.
 Sometimes nowadays people ask me – I don’t know why – how to write poems, as if there’s some kind of trick to it or a correct procedure.
 I imagine that their idea of poetry is synonymous with something like a Shakespearean sonnet and they can’t get their heads around how it’s done.
 Neither can I most of the time, but poetry – luckily – encompasses numerous forms.
 Moon, for example.

 Writing a poem isn’t a discrete activity which works towards a clear end, like knitting a balaclava.
 Poetry is words.
 You put them down and then you decide – the decision can take place at any point before, during or after writing – that what you’re doing is making something to be read as a poem.
 There’s no mystery to it.